-task_ids (list of string) List of task ids to cancel.

-message (string) Message given to all users who's tasks have been canceled.

-params Any additional parameters will be passed through as query params.
+- task_ids (iterable of str) List of task ids to cancel. - message (str) Message given to all users who's tasks have been canceled. - params (dict, optional) Any additional parameters will be passed through as query params.

 See Cancel tasks as admin in the REST documentation for details.